brettchalupa/brettchalupa.github.io/_works/lunar-space-colony.md

 -

-Bri couldn’t look away as the shuttle began to approach the colony orbiting around the Moon.
+Bri couldn’t look away as the shuttle began to approach the colony orbiting the Moon.
 The colony was cylindrical with half of the lateral region covered with alternating rows of dark tinted glass and solar panels and the other half covered in a solid white metal.
 The moon looked massive hovering behind the colony with its faint gray glow.

 The shuttle flew to the top of the colony, and two large mechanical arms reached out and pulled it into the bay.
 She saw a person in a spacesuit float by the window, leading a large hose toward the shuttle.
 Bri’s eyes got dry from not blinking—she didn’t want to miss an instant.
 Once the shuttle docked, Bri shuffled off with the rest of the passengers into the terminal.